On the geometry of tensor products over finite fields: Quasi-Hermitian surfaces

 \section{Quasi-Hermitian surfaces}

 In this section we consider orbits of points of $\PG(3,q^2)$ under the action of the group $G_0$.
-This analysis naturally gives rise to certain surfaces which we will denote by $S_\xi$; these surfaces turn out to form building blocks for new {\it quasi-hermitian surfaces}.
+This analysis naturally gives rise to certain surfaces which we will denote by $S_\xi$; these surfaces turn out to form building blocks for new {\it quasi-Hermitian surfaces}.

 A quasi-polar space is a set of points in $\PG(m, q)$, $m \geq2$, with the same intersection sizes with hyperplanes as a non-degenerate classical polar space embedded in $\PG(m, q)$.
-A trivial example of quasi-polar space in $\PG(2n-1,q)$ is given by the set of $q^{n-1}$ elements out of an $(n-1)$-spread, to obtain a quasi-polar space of hyperbolic type and $q^{(n+1)/2}$ elements out of an $(n-1)$-spread, to obtain a quasi-polar space of hermitian type.
+A trivial example of quasi-polar space in $\PG(2n-1,q)$ is given by the set of $q^{n-1}$ elements out of an $(n-1)$-spread, to obtain a quasi-polar space of hyperbolic type and of $q^{(n+1)/2}$ elements out of an $(n-1)$-spread, to obtain a quasi-polar space of hermitian type.

 Quasi-Hermitian varieties in $\PG(2,q^2)$ are classical objects in finite geometry, known as unitals.
 For $r\geq 3$ the size of a polar space is characterized by its intersection numbers with respect to hyperplanes, see \cite{SchillewaertVoorde2022}.
 The first nontrivial constructions were provided by De Clerck, Hamilton, O'Keefe, and Penttila, in \cite{DHOP} for quadratic type, and by De Winter and Schillewaert in \cite{DS} for hermitian type.
 Since quasi-polar spaces have two intersection numbers with respect to hyperplanes of $\PG(r, q^2)$, they produce strongly regular graphs and two-weight codes, see \cite{CK}.
 A strongly regular graph $\Gamma(\cH)$, is obtained from the two character set $\cH\subseteq\PG(r,q)$ by embedding $\PG(r, q)$ as a hyperplane $\Pi$ of $\PG(r+1, q)$, and by considering the graph whose vertices are the points of $\PG(r+1, q) \setminus \Pi$ and two vertices are adjacent if they span a line meeting $\cH$.
-Moreover, by \cite[Theorem 3.5]{CRV}, given two quasi-polar spaces $\cH$ and $\cH'$, the graphs $\Gamma(\cH)$ and $\Gamma(\cH')$ are isomorphic if and only if there is a collineation of $\PG(r+1, q)$ fixing $\Pi$ and mapping $\cH$ to $\cH'$.
+Moreover, by \cite[Theorem 3.5]{CRV}, under mild hypotheses, given two quasi-polar spaces $\cH$ and $\cH'$, the graphs $\Gamma(\cH)$ and $\Gamma(\cH')$ are isomorphic if and only if there is a collineation of $\PG(r+1, q)$ fixing $\Pi$ and mapping $\cH$ to $\cH'$.
+Since the parameters of the strongly regular graph arising in such way from a two character set are determined by the characters, nonisomorphic quasi-polar spaces can produce many nonisomorphic strongly regular graphs with the same parameters.
+In particular, the construction provided in this paper provides many nonisomorphic strongly regular graphs with the same parameters and the same non trivial automorphism group isomorphic to $\mathrm{PCSO}^+(4,q)$.